 Be Sure Your Sin Will Find You Out

 On a recent trip to an Amish market, I purchased a jar of watermelon syrup.
 I had never actually tried this product, but I cannot use it without being reminded of the verse: “Be sure your sin will find you out.”
-(Numbers 32:23 KJV) Thanks Grandma, for grounding every story in the Word of God!
+(Numbers 32:23 KJV) Thanks Grandma Susie, for grounding every story in the Word of God!

 Leave the first comment